Digital Nomad Beneficiary Visas in Colombia: A How To Guide

-So you’ve moved to Colombia to be a digital nomad, and you have beneficiaries (i.e., a spouse/partner and/or kids).
+So you’ve moved – or want to move – to Colombia to be a digital nomad, and you have beneficiaries (i.e., a spouse/partner and/or kids).
 You’ve heard it’s pretty easy to get a digital nomad visa (which is true).
 But oops, no one mentioned to you, and you didn’t read anything on the internet about the complexity of beneficiary visas.
-If you’re in Colombia and trying to figure that out, or even if you’re planning to move and want to be appropriately prepared, you have (hopefully) come to the right place.
+If you’re in Colombia and trying to figure that out, or if you’re planning to move and want to be appropriately prepared, you have (hopefully) come to the right place.

 Our family of 5 moved to Medellín, Colombia in July 2023.
 We worked to obtain a digital nomad visa for my spouse and add the rest of us (wife + 3 daughters) as beneficiaries across late 2023.
 I’ll be honest, it was a total pain.
 But.
 We did it.
 And I have lived to share the story.

-I’ll state up front that I’m writing this from the perspective of applying as US citizens.
+I’m writing this from the perspective of applying as US citizens.
 And with a titular/primary visa holder who works a salaried job for a US company.
-I do not know how much variance there is for people applying from other countries and/or as freelancers.
+There are variations for people applying from other countries and/or as freelancers.
 Further, I’m not writing about the steps for applying for the titular digital nomad (DN) visa.
 That is readily available on many other blogs and lawyerly websites with a quick Google search.
 What I found lacking when we went through the process was clear (and free) information about the beneficiary DN process.
 So here we are.

-I humbly recognize I might not have captured everything here for the digital nomad beneficiary visa process.
-If you’re going through the process and realize I’ve missed an important detail, or something has changed since we did it, please let me know in the comments.
-I’d love to continually update this post to make it as useful as possible.
+If you’re going through the process and realize I’ve missed an important detail, or something has changed (since that often happens!), please let me know in the comments.
+I try to update this post with new info.
 But I hope this gives you a good starting point on your journey.
 I’d love to hear your beneficiary visa success stories – and any foibles and pitfalls along the way!

 Digital Nomad Beneficiary Visa Process